sebastian89n/tech-notes/Courses/Dive into Kubernetes/Kubernetes - 13 - Services.md

 >An **ExternalName** is a type of Kubernetes Service that maps a service name to an external DNS name.
 Instead of routing traffic to internal pods, it returns a CNAME record pointing to the external address.
 This is useful for integrating external services into the Kubernetes DNS system without using kube-proxy or creating actual endpoints.

+>A **Headless Service** in Kubernetes is a service without a cluster IP (`clusterIP: None`), used to directly expose the individual pod IPs behind the service.
+It enables clients to discover and connect to each pod individually, often used for stateful applications like databases.
+Headless Services are commonly used with StatefulSets for DNS-based pod discovery.

 Let's create a clusterIP for our deployment, as we specified a port when creating the deployment, we can use the expose command with kubectl to expose this as a service -

 `$ kubectl expose deployment/nginx --type=ClusterIP`